ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

-For some, even the term “survivorship” does not feel right, and they prefer to use different language to describe and define their experience.
-Sometimes extended treatment will be used for months or years to manage or control NHL.
+For some, the term “survivorship” itself does not feel right, and they may prefer to use different language to describe and define their experience.
+Sometimes long-term treatment will be used for months or years to manage or control non-Hodgkin lymphoma (NHL).
 Living with cancer indefinitely is not easy, and the health care team can help you manage the challenges that come with it.
 Everyone has to find their own path to name and navigate the changes and challenges that are the results of their cancer diagnosis and treatment.

 Survivors may feel some stress when their frequent visits to the health care team end after completing treatment.
 Often, relationships built with the cancer care team provide a sense of security during treatment, and people miss this source of support.
 This may be especially true when new worries and challenges surface over time, such as any late effects of treatment, emotional challenges including fear of recurrence, sexual health and fertility concerns, and financial and workplace issues.

 Every survivor has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires:

 Asking for and allowing the support of others

 Feeling comfortable with the course of action you choose